 Fourier series, partial differential equations, vector calculus, linear difference equations, Z-transforms, and complex analysis.
-May not be applied to a major in the Division of Mathematics, Computer Science, and Statistics.
+May not be applied to a major in Mathematics.

 3613 Differential Equations I

 (3-0) 3 hours credit.
 Prerequisite: Completion of or concurrent enrollment in MAT 2233.